-Microsoft might include a number of different signals to use to automatically identify whether certain pages that appear in search results are spam.
+Microsoft might include many different signals to automatically identify whether certain pages that appear in search results are spam.
 Their system would include specific modules that would consider different factors, such as the following:

 A Query independent rank analysis mechanism – may look at the query independent rank for each page, such as numbers of links to the page or other factors that may indicate the quality of a page.
 Presumably, the higher the rank, the less likely the page is spam.

-A search engine may look at things such as the IP address where feedback came from, and record that information.
-If excessive feedback originates from a single person or address, it may be a signal that it is from a spammer who is trying to “spam vote a result negatively.”
+A search engine may look at things such as the IP address where feedback came from and record that information.
+For example, if excessive feedback originates from a single person or address, it may be a signal that it is from a spammer who is trying to “spam vote a result negatively.”

 It would be interesting to see a search engine adopt a system that makes it very easy for searchers to mark pages as web spam, but would such a system be prone to abuse?

-The patent filing tells us that under this system, Microsoft might use information from the automated system alone to identify web spam without reports from searchers.
-Presumably, reports of web spam from searchers without collaborating information from the automated system wouldn’t result in pages being marked as web spam and penalized by a search engine.
+The patent filing tells us that Microsoft might use information from the automated system alone to identify web spam without reports from searchers under this system.
+Presumably, reports of webspam from searchers without collaborating information from the automated system wouldn’t result in pages being marked as web spam and penalized by a search engine.

-The patent filing doesn’t tell us how detailed such a feedback system might be for searchers, and whether it might include detailed questions like the list Google provides in its spam report page.
+The patent filing doesn’t tell us how detailed such a feedback system might be for searchers and whether it might include detailed questions like the list Google provides on its spam report page.

-Will Microsoft add this kind of spam reporting system to Bing?
+Will Microsoft add this kind of spam identification system to Bing?
 Will crowds help make Bing a better search engine?